baronha/interview-home-work/README.md

 ## Important note

-You can run in iPhone 11.
-I don't have enough time to edit some things
+My advice is that you should only run on iPhone 11.

 ## Result
 <p align="left">